Skip to main content

 Buying OTC hearing aids

 The process for purchasing OTC hearing aids can vary.
-You can buy them online directly from the manufacturer, or you can purchase them in many stores that carry health devices or online from retailers like Amazon.
+You can buy the best online hearing aids directly from the manufacturer, or you can purchase them in many stores that carry health devices, or from retailers like Amazon.

 While some OTC hearing aids are self-fitting, others are programmed for you before receiving them.
 For example, Audicus requires you to take their hearing exam or submit a previous audiogram when you purchase their hearing aids.
 When your hearing aids arrive, they’re already customized based on the results of your hearing test.